yaritaft/my_django_web_page/README.md

 #### Context:

-The idea of this repository is to show how my web is built.
+The idea of this repository is to show how my web was built and how can you clone the repository in order to execute the APP and try it yourself.

-Tests and furthers features will be added.

 ### PreRequisites

-Python 3.8.0 installed.
+- Python 3.8.0 installed.
-Pip 3 installed.
+- Pip 3 installed.
-Docker+Docker-composed installed and with non sudo need to execute dockerfiles.
+- Docker+Docker-composed installed and with non sudo need to execute dockerfiles.
 (https://docs.docker.com/install/linux/linux-postinstall/)
-PostgreSQL NON installed (or at least not running as daemon)
+- PostgreSQL NON installed (or at least not running as daemon)
+- Linux is desirable because if you have that OS you can directly execute the .sh scripts and run the app very easily.

 ### Installation